scanner-research/rekall/tutorials/Basics.md

 # Basics Tutorial
+The purpose of this tutorial is to introduce the basics of the Rekall API and show how Rekall queries, together with the Vgrid visualization interface, can be used for video analysis.

+This is part one of the tutorial, where we download some videos and metadata for visualization.

 ## Download Sample Videos and metadata
 Download some sample videos and metadata (run from the tutorials folder):